Working with PDFs

 Search in a document

 Click on the search icon and type the word or phrase you would like to find in the form.
 You will then see a list of results, starting from the current page.
-Tap on any item from the list to be redirected to the page of its location.
+Tap on any item from the list to be redirected to the page listing its location.
 Tap on the page number to see all the search results on a particular page.

 Navigate to a specific page in a document